 This topic describes the attack source tracing feature of Security Center.
-This feature automatically traces the sources of attack events and provides original data previews.
+This feature automatically traces the sources of attacks and provides original data previews.

-The attack source tracing feature processes, aggregates, and visualizes logs from various Alibaba Cloud services by using the big data analysis engine.
-The attack source tracing feature generates a chain diagram of intrusions, which you can use to find the sources of intrusions and make informed decisions at the earliest opportunity.
+The attack source tracing feature processes, aggregates, and visualizes logs from various Alibaba Cloud services by using a big data analytics engine.
+Then, the feature generates an event chain diagram of intrusions based on the analysis result.
+This way, you can identify the cause of intrusions and make informed decisions at the earliest opportunity.
 You can use this feature in scenarios that require urgent response and source tracing, such as web intrusions, worm events, ransomware, and unauthorized communications to suspicious sources in the cloud.

 Security Center generates a chain of automated attack source tracing 10 minutes after a threat is detected.
 We recommend that you view the attack source tracing information 10 minutes after an alert is generated.